HenVaa/AI-Dev-Assistant/README.md

   - Ollama (local)
   - OpenAI-compatible API

 The provider layer abstracts differences between APIs, allowing the same UI to work with multiple models.
+This allows the same UI to work seamlessly with both local and cloud-based AI models.

 ---